mcandre/hello-vagrant/README.md

 Somehow, the OpenSSH update breaks Hello app, and then a series of carefully planned and highly technical activities occur in sequence ("magic happens").

-11:49:00 Ops team modifies `defaults.pp` to update to the new version, passes along the new envirnment to Testing.
+11:49:00 Ops team modifies `defaults.pp` to update to the new version, passes along the new environment to Testing.

 11:49:23 Testing runs `vagrant provision`, `vagrant ssh`, `cucumber`, sees the error, passes the error and the modified `defaults.pp` to Developers.